Where are we now?

 Càit a bheil sinn a-nis?

-The Inverness Castle is closed and transforming into a world-class attraction for visitors and locals.
+The Inverness Castle is closed while it is being transformed into a world-class attraction for visitors and locals.
 Construction is underway, with dedicated content designers, Mather and Co. and creative fit-out company, Workhaus Projects, working behind the scenes, to bring the vision to life.

-The grounds on the esplanade will be transformed into a fantastic new green space that can be enjoyed throughout the year, as well as providing a perfect location for beautiful views of the river, the outlook to Loch Ness, and Ben Wyvis to the north.
+The grounds on the esplanade will be transformed into a fantastic new green space that can be enjoyed throughout the year.
+It will also provide a perfect location for beautiful views of the river, the outlook to Loch Ness, and Ben Wyvis to the north.

 Inside the castle, the Highland tradition of the seanchaidh – the storyteller – will be prominent, with stories collected and being told from all over the region, capturing the essence of the area's unique landscape, heritage, culture and people, while looking to the future too and how the Highlands can lead in areas such as green energy, community land development, and cultural growth rooted in local communities.